March 10th, 2012 | Add a Comment

 Written by Carl Andersen

-Carl Andersen currently works for NetIQ and Novell (divisions of Attachmate) as a Software Engineering Consultant and User Experience Architect.
+Carl Andersen currently works for Micro Focus International as a Senior Development Manager.
 Carl has led teams at NetIQ, Novell, and WordPerfect and been the principal designer of multiple GUIs which have received analyst acclaim.
-He also consults on multiple other products within Novell and NetIQ.

 The Prime Directive